 Most builders, of a sufficient scale to display model homes, are ‘volume’ or ‘project’ builders.
 They display homes that you can order, unchanged, for construction on your land or, often, as a house and land package on an estate marketed by that builder.

 We serve a different market.
 We are not volume builders or marketers of project homes.
 Every home we design and build is individually designed for an individual client—and for a specific site.
-Our two present display homes illustrate this point.
-Each is designed to make the very best of the opportunities inherent in the land.
-At 157 Bulleen Road the contours of the sloping site provide for a double garage and work room under the raised main bedroom suite and substantial home office of a large family home.
-At 9 Belmore Road the extreme constraints of a very compact triangular site have been turned to advantage by the creation of a home designed for empty nesters, where low outdoor maintenance and large, bright interior spaces are priorities.
+Our present display home illustrates this point as it is designed to make the very best of the opportunities inherent in the land from the contours of the site, the orientation to the sun path, and the different use of materials and finishes.
+We have also designed into our display house a low maintenance garden and large, bright interior spaces that are orientated towards the garden.

 The Advantages of Scale